adaksritiman24/e-commerce-application-ui/README.md

 ## Buzz Ecommerce Application
 This Front-end application works together with https://github.com/adaksritiman24/e-commerce-application-backend (back-end) and https://github.com/adaksritiman24/e-commerce-application-image-server (image server).

-The application is built on NextJS
+The application is built with Next.js
 - build this app using `npm build`
 - start the app using `npm start`